-# Attaching a script task in the process
+# Hooking up a script task in the process

-In order for the process to be able to invoke the handler, you need to set in the process definition ***ServiceTask*** to:
+For the process to invoke the handler, you need to set in the process definition ***ServiceTask*** to:

 * section ***Implementation***: **Topic = eximeeScriptCodeTask**